 - failure to pay an employee

-- poor handling of business that makes the loss of business the employer's own fault
+- poor handling of business that makes the loss of business the employer's fault

 - the employer's past violation of a restriction in hiring the employee it now seeks to restrict.

 It is important to remember that Pennsylvania follows the "blue pencil" rule that allows courts to modify restrictive covenants so that the terms are reasonable to enforce.
 Therefore, before enjoining an ex-employee, the courts always consider whether it is necessary to limit the terms of the non-compete or non-solicit agreement.
-Even where the law and facts support enforcement, there is no complete guarantee that a restrictive covenant will be enforced fully.
+Even where the law and facts support restrictive covenant enforcement, there is no complete guarantee the court will enforce a restrictive covenant fully.

-For more information, including what it takes to draft and enforce a valid restrictive covenant, feel free to contact Thomas Rees via email, firstname.lastname@example.org.
-Our employment lawyers at our Doylestown and Norristown law firm are here to help.
+For more information, including what it takes to draft and enforce a valid restrictive covenant, feel free to contact Thomas Rees via email at firstname.lastname@example.org.
+The employment lawyers at our Doylestown and Norristown law firm are here to help.

-The information above is general: we recommend that you consult an employment lawyer regarding your specific circumstances.
-The content of this information is not meant to be considered as legal advice or a substitute for legal representation.
+The information above is general: we recommend you consult an employment lawyer regarding your circumstances.
+The content of this information is not meant to be considered legal advice or a substitute for legal representation.